prashantghadiali/Placement_App/README.md

 I made this for public.
 So, I did console log for "pass" mismatch.

-But, In this Application I Use AJAX for alert warning.
+But, In this Application I Use AJAX for alert warning and Not using CSV Folder.
 No more changes.